kernelci/kernelci-core/doc/kci_rootfs.md

     buster arm64
     ```

-    It also comes with couple of options `--config` and `--arch` to filter the results based on config name or arch type.
+    It also comes with couple of options `--rootfs-config` and `--arch` to
+    filter the results based on config name or arch type.

     ```
-    $ ./kci_rootfs list_variants --config buster --arch i386
+    $ ./kci_rootfs list_variants --rootfs-config buster --arch i386
     buster i386

-    $ ./kci_rootfs list_variants --config buster
+    $ ./kci_rootfs list_variants --rootfs-config buster
     buster amd64
     buster arm64